arduino/forum-assets/README.md

-This repo is inteded as a bug traker only for forum.arduino.cc from the community.
+This repo is intended as a bug tracker only for forum.arduino.cc from the community.